 Figure8A presents the fluorescence spectra of Hb upon the gradual addition of CNCs-TMX.
-According to this diagram, the fluorescence intensity of Hb complex was decreased as a result of increasing the of CNCs-TMX. concentration Fluorescence quenching can be classified into the main two types of static and dynamic quenching.
-Static quenching process implicates the formation of a nonfluorescent complex by the fluorophore and quencher that results in decreasing the fluorescence intensity, while dynamic quenching occurs by the collisional interaction of fluorophore with quencher. equation Stern-Volmer is used distinguish the dominant type of these two quenching (33):
+According to this diagram, the fluorescence intensity of Hb complex was decreased as a result of increasing the concentration of CNCs-TMX.
+Fluorescence quenching can be classified into the main two types of static and dynamic quenching.
+Static quenching process implicates the formation of a nonfluorescent complex by the fluorophore and quencher that results in decreasing the fluorescence intensity, while dynamic quenching occurs by the collisional interaction of fluorophore with quencher.
+Stern-Volmer equation is used to distinguish the dominant type of these two quenching (Gehlen 2020):

-$$F_0/F=1+k_q \tau_0 [Q] = 1+K{sv}[Q]$$ (3)
+$F_0/F=1+k_q \tau_0 [Q] = 1+K{sv}[Q]$ (3)

-In this equation, F0 and F stand for fluorescence intensity in the absence and presence of [Q], Ksv represents the Stern-Volmer quenching constant, kq is the quenching rate constant, τ_0 (10-8 s) refers to the normal fluorescence lifetime without a quencher, and [Q] presents the quencher concentration.
-Figure 8B displays the Stern-Volmer plot of F_0/F against quencher concentration three different at temperatures (298, 303, and 308 K) and pH = 7.4, while the obtained K{sv} values are listed in Table 1.
-These data indicated the negative correlation of K{sv} values with temperature, which is generally known as indication of static quenching predominance(20).
+In this equation, F_0 and F stand for fluorescence intensity in the absence and presence of [Q], Ksv represents the Stern-Volmer quenching constant, kq is the quenching rate constant, τ_0 (10-8 s) refers to the normal fluorescence lifetime without a quencher, and [Q] presents the quencher concentration.
+Figure8B displays the SternVolmer plot of F_0/F against quencher concentration three different at temperatures (298, 303, and 308 K) and pH = 7.4, while the obtained K{sv} values are listed in Table 1.
+These data indicated the negative correlation of K{sv} values with temperature, which is generally known as an indication of static quenching predominance(Jiang et al. 2020).